pubky/pubky-nexus/docs/decentralization.md

 ---

-## 2. Default homeserver indexing
+## 2. Indexing the default homeserver (bulk)

-The baseline, pre-decentralization path.
+The baseline, pre-decentralization path: the default HS is indexed in *bulk* — all of its events are pulled in batches.
 Driven by `HsEventProcessorRunner`.

 ### `[watcher].homeserver`
 - **Type / default:** `PubkyId` / Synonym's HS key (see `default.config.toml`).